GOP plan to sell more than 3,200 square miles of federal lands is found to violate Senate rules

-WASHINGTON (AP) — A plan to sell more than 3,200 square miles (8,300 square kilometers) of federal lands has been ruled out of Republicans' big tax and spending cut bill after the Senate parliamentarian determined the proposal by Senate Energy Chairman Mike Lee would violate the chamber's rules.
+WASHINGTON (AP) — A plan to sell more than 3,200 square miles of federal lands has been ruled out of Republicans' big tax and spending cut bill after the Senate parliamentarian determined the proposal by Senate Energy Chairman Mike Lee would violate the chamber's rules.

 Lee, in a post on X Monday night, said he would keep trying.